 It has a 110V single-phase design with a 16-inch swing and 46 inches between centers.
 It allows for ten speeds from 500 to 2,400 rpm, and the lever adjustment makes changing the speed and affecting the task time much more simple.

 The unit also has a swivel head for outboard turning that is made easy with the tool rest extension.
 The extension is adjustable three ways to provide the most support.

 It features a digital tachometer to get the exact spindle speed along with headstock and tailstock quick locking with release levers.
 The headstock rotates every 30 degrees from 0 to 180.

 The cast-iron base makes it a heavy-duty machine that produces little vibration even when the lathe is moving at its highest speeds.
-One of the best aspects of the Shop Fox W1758 is its cost.
+One of the best aspects of the W1758 is its cost.
 For the quality this wood lathe offers, this price can be considered a steal.